-Beginning with the completion of the 2002-03 school year, teachers will be paid the incentive on their July check. - 31-8-1 Effective September 1, 2003, teachers who have successfully completed the Spanish Language Proficiency Test or any other District approved assessment will be considered qualified. - 31-8-2 On completion of one (1) full year of teaching in an ELA-S assignment, a teacher will receive a five hundred dollar (\$500) incentive. - 31-8-3 On completion of two (2) or more years of service in an ELA-S assignment, a teacher will receive an eight hundred dollar (\$800) incentive for additional service.
-Teachers will not need to serve in consecutive years to receive the increased incentive. - 31-9 Freezing Teacher Compensation for Unsatisfactory Performance.
+- 31-11 Freezing Teacher Compensation for Unsatisfactory Performance.
 Any teacher who received an unsatisfactory performance appraisal and is on a Remediation Plan is not eligible for and will not receive an experience increment.
 All other teachers who receive an unsatisfactory performance appraisal and are on a Remediation Plan will not receive the scheduled cost of living adjustment.
 It is the intent of the parties that this Article shall not result in a reduction of a teacher's current salary.
-When the teacher successfully completes the Remediation Plan, the teacher will be placed on the appropriate step, with the correct longevity at the current rate, effective at the beginning of the month following such successful completion.

-- 31-10 Compensation for Unused Sick Leave.
+When the teacher successfully completes the Remediation Plan, the teacher will be placed on the appropriate step, with the correct longevity at the current rate, effective at the beginning of the month following such successful completion. - 31-12 Compensation for Unused Sick Leave.
 The Sick Leave Annuity Plan begun for teachers in 1980 will be continued unless modified pursuant to Article 6.
-Effective September 1, 1994, each teacher electing retirement will be provided compensation for accumulated sick leave days as follows: - 31-10-1 When the teacher has met the requirements for retirement in the District, that teacher shall be eligible for compensation for accumulated sick leave. - 31-10-2 A maximum payment of Fourteen Thousand Dollars (\$14,000) will be made by the District for teachers who have accumulated one (1) year or more of unused sick leave upon retirement. - 31-10-3 The payment of Fourteen Thousand Dollars (\$14,000) shall be reduced by 1/184 for each day less than an accumulation of one hundred eighty-four (184) days. - 31-10-4 Prior Accumulation.
+Effective September 1, 1994, each teacher electing retirement will be provided compensation for accumulated sick leave days as follows: - When the teacher has met the requirements for retirement in the District, that teacher shall be eligible for compensation for accumulated sick leave. - A maximum payment of Fourteen Thousand Dollars (\$14,000) will be made by the District for teachers who have accumulated one (1) year or more of unused sick leave upon retirement. - The payment of Fourteen Thousand Dollars (\$14,000) shall be reduced by 1/184 for each day less than an accumulation of one hundred eighty-four (184) days. - Prior Accumulation.
 Because of the changes in short leaves and in recognition of sick leave that was accumulated prior to December 31, 1990, any teacher who accumulated sick leave days in excess of one hundred eighty-four (184) days up to and including December 31, 1990, shall continue to be credited with such accumulation.
-Such accumulation shall be eligible for payment on a prorated basis at the rate of 1/184 of Fourteen Thousand Dollars (\$14,000) for each day, provided the teacher is otherwise eligible to participate in the Plan. - 31-10-5 Payment Options.
-Upon retirement, teachers may choose one of four options for payment of their compensation for unused sick leave, subject to provisions of the IRS code: - Single sum payment; - Payment in equal thirds over a three year consecutive period beginning with the first year of retirement; - Deferring the unused sick leave payout into a 403(b) plan, 401(k) plan or other approved plan; - Placement of the unused sick leave amount into a 503(c)(9) trust to subsidize future health insurance costs for the employee.
+Such accumulation shall be eligible for payment on a prorated basis at the rate of 1/184 of Fourteen Thousand Dollars (\$14,000) for each day, provided the teacher is otherwise eligible to participate in the Plan. - Payment Options.
+Upon retirement, teachers may choose one of four options for payment of their compensation for unused sick leave, subject to provisions of the IRS code: - Single sum payment; - Payment in equal thirds over a three year consecutive period beginning with the first year of retirement; - Deferring the unused sick leave payout into a 403(b) plan, 401(k) plan or other approved plan;

-- 31-10-5-1 The District and the Association shall coordinate efforts to communicate information with respect to payment options to teachers. - 31-10-5-2 Simple Trust.
+- Placement of the unused sick leave amount into a 503(c)(9) trust to subsidize future health insurance costs for the employee. - 31-12-5-1 The District and the Association shall coordinate efforts to communicate information with respect to payment options to teachers. - Simple Trust.
 By January 1, 2004, the District and the Association shall establish a Simple Trust for the purpose of holding jointly managed fund contributions.
 A board composed of two (2) teachers from the Benefits Board appointed by the DCTA President, and two (2) administrators from the Benefits Board appointed by the Superintendent, shall govern the trust. - 31-11 Work Group to Consider Options for Calculating Highest Average Salary.
 The District and the Association shall establish a joint work group to consider options for working methods used by the Public Employees Retirement Association (PERA) for calculating highest average salary.
 The work group should consider topics including but not limited to: - Inclusion of unused sick leave at the rate of .0015 per day - Inclusion of summer service - Inclusion of service credit